 - Online continuing nursing education offers peer-reviewed interactive learning activities that are presented in a variety of learning formats including case studies, evidence-based articles, and module courses.
 These activities are linked to full-text articles and abstracts and are available for continuing nursing education contact hours.

-- The Virginia Henderson Global Nursing e-Repository is an online digital service that collects, preserves, and disseminates digital materials in both abstract and full-text format.
+- The Sigma Repository is an online digital service that collects, preserves, and disseminates digital materials in both abstract and full-text format.
 Submissions to this repository may be made by individual nurses and nursing students as well as nursing organizations.

 - Sigma's career development programming provides resources for every stage in the career process, from selecting nursing as a profession to active retirement.

 - Leadership programs include mentoring programs and global healthcare think tanks.

 - Alliances with other leading providers of nursing knowledge products and services round out Sigma's offering and provide added value to its members.